5 Clever Tips for Staging a Dining Room

 I’m not just talking about dusting and wiping down the table.
 It should be immaculate.
 The walls should be wiped down so there aren’t any shiny grease marks in the light, you’ll want to polish the floor, and you’ll want to get any little piece of dust or crumbs from the corners.

 If you have a rug, you may want to have it cleaned, or at least give it a good vacuuming.
+Check out the various types of vacuums if you need to pick one up.
 Carpet stains are no good, so make sure that you deal with those too.

 The short answer is to clean everything and to do a very good job of cleaning it.
 Hiring a professional cleaner is relatively inexpensive, especially if it frees you up to focus on the other aspects of selling a home.